 Scope Chain

 The scope chain is a hierarchical structure that determines the order in which JavaScript searches for variables.
-When a variable is referenced, JavaScript starts searching in the current scope.
+When code references a variable, JavaScript starts searching for it in the current scope.
 Then, it moves up the scope chain until it finds the variable or reaches the global scope.

 For example: